Colorado’s second-largest wildfire forecast to grow amid high winds

 The two blazes have the potential to merge, depending on conditions Friday and Saturday.
 So far, the East Troublesome Fire has forced the evacuations of Granby, Grand Lake and, to the east of Rocky Mountain National Park, the community of Estes Park.
-An unknown number of properties have been damaged or destroyed and at least five people are missing.
+An unknown number of properties have been damaged or destroyed, and at least five people are missing.

 Noel Livingston, who leads the team of firefighters tackling this blaze as incident commander, said in a news briefing that he expects “another active fire day” Friday, with areas east of the Rockies socked in by clouds, cold air and easterly winds, preventing fire spread there until late in the day.